/*hotjar*/

 Speaking on VOC Breakfast on Monday, the president of the Al-Jamah Party and the newly appointed deputy minister of social development Ganief Hendricks expressed the need for the government to work with other private organizations.

-He also learned that NPOs are not getting access to funding when it comes to receiving funding.
 As a person with experience working on the ground, over the years Hendricks wants to ‘revolutionize the department of Social Development and be the best in government.
+According to Hendricks, the department does not want to be looking at alleviating poverty but to eradicate it.

 “One of the challenges [we face] is that the clock is ticking so [come] 2030 the National Development Plan indicates poverty [needs to eradicated] as we only have six years left and we are keen as ministers to achieve that objective”, he added.